Contemporary English fine artist. Working with photography, sewn painted textiles, printmaking, digital image and text.

 Anne Bronte 200

-‘Accomplished’ mixed media by Jennifer Weston features in this lovely publication edited by Lindsey Tyson that accompanies the exhibition at Woodend Gallery, Scarborough, North Yorkshire, England which has now ended.
-However the book retails for £25 and is available from the publisher whilst stocks last. http://lindseytyson.com/annebronte200
+‘Accomplished’ mixed media by Jennifer Weston features in this lovely publication ‘Anne Bronte 200’ edited by Lindsey Tyson that accompanies the exhibition at Woodend Gallery, Scarborough, North Yorkshire, England which has now ended.
+Copies of this book have now all sold. http://lindseytyson.com/annebronte200